PlagueVonKarma/rby-sprites-project/README.md

 * Pokemon Stadium

 The following material could arguably be added, but is currently undecided;
-- CBB Scratchpad RB-like sprites from the GSC Gigaleak
+* CBB Scratchpad RB-like sprites from the GSC Gigaleak

+Thank you for reading!
+~ Plague von Karma